 Here are some of the clever marketing tactics that help companies establish a strong base.

 - Leave sticky notes in random places that the target customers are likely to frequent such as coffee shops and restaurants

 - “Accidentally” leaving branded merchandise such as pens, diaries, caps in the banking hall

 - Donating branded merchandise to local libraries

 - Use sticky notes to create temporary artwork on cars and buildings (make sure that you seek permission from the management or owners to avoid a lawsuit)

 Business cards are still useful in the country.
 Company executives often carry several cards to events and give them to new prospects.
-The cards have to be professionally designed and should contain information about the business such as address, telephone number, a brief list of product or services offered, operating hours and much more.
+The cards have to be professionally designed and should contain information about the business such as an address, telephone number, a brief list of products or services offered, operating hours, and much more.